ftamburin/ResearchAgentExample/README.md

 # ResearchAgentExample
-This is a simple example of an LangGraph agents for searching, retrieving and summarising papers from the CORE repository of the Web.
+This is a simple example of an LangGraph agents for searching, retrieving and summarising papers from the CORE repository or the Web.